Jackie Phillips

 Navajo Nation Police

 The Navajo Nation Police is the law enforcement agency on the Navajo Nation in the Southwestern United States.
 It is under the Navajo Division of Public Safety.
 It is headed by a Chief of Police, six Police Captains and eight Police Lieutenants.
 It includes: Internal Affairs, Patrol, K-9 Unit, Police diving, Tactical Operations Team, Traffic Unit, Fiscal management, Recruitment, and Training Divisions.
-The Navajo Nation Police are responsible for seven districts: Chinle, Crownpoint, Dilkon, Kayenta, Shiprock, Tuba City, and Window Rock
+The Navajo Nation Police are responsible for seven districts: Chinle, Crownpoint, Dilkon, Kayenta, Shiprock, Tuba City, and Window Rock.

 There are also several substations in each district ranging from one man substations or up to five officers each.
 Currently, there are 210 police officers, 45 criminal investigators and 279 civilians, acting as support staff for the department.
 The Navajo Nation Police are funded by federal contracts and grants and general Navajo Nation funds.
 This police department is one of only two large Native American police Departments with 100 or more sworn officers in the United States.